The Mission House North Kitsap has the following mandatory requirements. A person seeking admission must:

 - Sexual misconduct.

-The Director, Matt Perkins, is an NABC Certified Biblical Counselor (National Association of Biblical Counselors).
 All residents are required to fill out and return a PDI (personal data inventory) form.
-There are daily counseling sessions, and residents are required to participate and complete all assigned homework.
+There are weekly counseling sessions, and residents are required to participate and complete all assigned homework.

 No drug or alcohol use will be tolerated.
 Residents must consent to a drug or alcohol test whenever requested.
 If a test is refused, it is treated as a positive test result; which results in immediate removal.
 If a resident is found in possession of either drugs or alcohol they will be immediately removed from the program.

 A resident is required to attend all studies, meetings and classes both in-house and churches in our local area.

 Residents are required to work every day with the Mission House work crews.
 In addition, there are daily house chores to be completed.
 All chores must be finished before any recreational activities can begin.

 Residents are required to turn in any money to the Director or House Manager, which will be kept in The Mission House savings account.
 Residents may never have money in their possession.

 When a resident needs a resupply of personal items, items may be sent to them by their family, be purchased by the family on a visitation, or be purchased on a Saturday shopping trip with the House Manager who will accompany them to the store in order to pay for their purchases with the money they have in the Mission House savings account.

 The use of any kind of tobacco products is strictly forbidden (chew, cigarettes, cigars etc.).
 If a resident needs help with quitting the house director will have a meeting with the resident to see how we can help.